RetroShare/retroshare-mobile/AndroidStudio-Flutter-setup.md

 https://central.github.com/deployments/desktop/desktop/latest/win32
 2. Download Flutter stable:
    https://flutter.dev/docs/get-started/install/windows#get-the-flutter-sdk
-3. Open the zip-package and copy the contained flutter-dir to FlutterRoot.
+3. Open the zip-package and copy the contained flutter-dir to FlutterDir.
 This results in the FlutterDir.
 4. Add in environment variables of your account to the PATH-variable of USER context separated by ';' the explicit full path to flutter\bin: $(FlutterDir)\bin
    1. Test: